CollinearGroup/talk-oss-licenses/PITCHME.md

 Note:

-Our OSS Strategy has to deal with all these licenses.
+* Your OSS Strategy has to deal with all these licenses.

 +++

-### Recommendation
+### Recommendation for your next OSS contribution

 * Apache 2.0
-* If not, consider a Contributor License Agreement
+* If not, (like ISC) consider a Contributor License Agreement
 * If you like controversy: [Commons Clause](https://commonsclause.com/)

 Note:

+* How many people spent more than 2 seconds during an `npm init` to think "what is an ISC license"?
 * CLA - Ensures that the repo maintainer gets the rights over contributions.
 * Commons Clause - prohibits turning around and selling software like AWS did with Redis.
 * Google banned the GPL and CC'd licenses.
-* MongoDB was AGPL but just became even more restrictive.
+* MongoDB was AGPL but just became even more restrictive (any service that uses the service should be open sourced?).

 ---

 ### Topics

-* How we got here
+* Why is Open Source?
-* What you need to know
+* What You Need to Know
-* **Existing tools**
+* **Our Solution**
-* How can OSS and the Enterprise Coexist?
+* The Moral Obligations of Using OSS?

 +++

+### Our Solution

-### license-checker
+#### license-checker
 > Demo

 Note:

+* Great little tool
 * --summary
 * --onlyunknown
-* Demo how we used it
-* A great tool, but I think we can improve on it.
-  *

 +++

 ### Our Solution

-Flow diagram of how CI/CD system can the tool and checked the licenses.
+TODO: Flow diagram of how CI/CD system can the tool and checked the licenses.

+Note:

+* A great tool, but I think we can improve on it.
+  * Doesn't show top level dep (remember: copy-left?)
+  * Doesn't support npm custom license recommendation

 +++